robert/robert.github.com/_drafts/ppab-api.md

 # APIs for advanced beginners

 To help understand what an API is, let's start by comparing APIs to UIs, or *user interfaces*.
-A system's user interface is the means through which an end user interacts with the system.
+A system's user interface is how an end user interacts with the system.
 Some UIs are very simple: you press `3 + 3` on your calculator and it displays the answer on its little screen.
 Others are very complex: you click on the Microsoft Excel icon and a spreadsheet appears, then you click on cell `C5`, then you type `=VLOOKUP(C:C, D12)`, then I forget exactly what happens but it's somewhere in the documentation.

-In the same way, a system's "Application Programming Interface" (API) is the means through which *other systems* interact with it.
+In the same way, a system's "Application Programming Interface" (API) is how *other systems* interact with it.
 A system's API is a standardized definition of how other systems can communicate with it, and what it will do in response.
 For example, the Facebook API tells programmers what kinds of requests they can send to Facebook, and how Facebook will respond to them.
-If a system doesn't have an API then programmers have no convenient way to automate interactions with it.
+An API gives programmers a convenient way to automate interactions with a system.

 This idea of a system presenting a well-defined set of communication paths is so useful that tech companies tend to apply it to everything and anything, even things completely unrelated to code.
-A team might (slightly but not very pretentiously) describe itself as having an API.
+A team might (slightly but not all that pretentiously) describe itself as having an API.
 If you want to ask us a question, fill in this form.
 If you have a bug report, create a JIRA ticket.
-If you need urgent help, call this phone number.
+If you need urgent help with an incident, call this phone number.
 Yes you can also ignore all of our carefully documented processes and come and harrass us in Slack and we will probably still help you, but that's not part of our API and so we will be grumpy about it.

-An "API" can describe many types of interactions between many types of systems.
-You might hear people talk about a library having an API, or a TODO, or even the Linux kernel.
+The acronym "API" can describe many types of interactions between many types of systems.
+You might hear people talk about a programming library having an API, or a TODO, or even the Linux kernel.
 This is why my above definitions use such vague words like "system", "communicate", and "interact".
 However, if you're a programmer who works on or near the internet and are thinking "I should really learn more about APIs", you're probably most interested in *HTTP* APIs that allow you to interact with other companies' online products by writing code, instead of by clicking around a browser or mobile app.

 For example, the Twitter API[LINK] allows you to write programs that read, write, search, and do all kinds of things with Tweets.
 The Instagram API does the same thing but for Instagram posts.
 Some companies' main product is an API.
-Twilio's[LINK] primary business is an API for making phone calls and sending text messages.
+Twilio's[LINK] primary business is an API for programatically making phone calls and sending text messages.
 Stripe's[LINK] business is an API for accepting online payments.
 If you read the marketing material then Stripe is actually "payments infrastructure for the internet", and I'm not saying it's not, but for our purposes today it's an API for accepting online payments.

 In this post we're going to start with the fundamentals, but by the end we'll be deep in the weeds of nuanced best practices.
 What does an API request look like?
 What about an API response?
 What's an API client library?
 How can you write your own?
 What is REST?
 How do mobile apps use APIs?
 We'll look at examples of APIs.
 By the end you'll understand what APIs are and how to use them, and even how to build your own.